by Tamara LaPlante

 Brabazon knew she wanted to work for the Stratford Festival since her seventeenth birthday.
 Her high school drama department held an annual fall trip to the festival, and after seeing a performance of Othello, Brabazon was determined knew she wanted to return to work for the festival in any form.

-She applied to the Stratford Festival four years in a row and never heard back, but after years of continuing to apply she now works as a Production Assistant at the Festival.
+She applied to the Stratford Festival four years in a row and never heard back, but after years of continuing to apply, she now works as an ASM at the Festival.
 “It was kind of a pie in the sky idea that I never thought would be acceptable, and now it’s real life,” she says.

 Stage managers are a part of the Canadian Actors’ Equity Association, but before they can join they must earn enough credits as an apprentice.
 Apprenticeships require the completion of six credits from at least two theatre companies, or nine credits with the same company.